Syfaro/bkapi/README.md

 ## Initial Load

-The initial entries are populated through the databaes query `$DATABASE_QUERY`.
+The initial entries are populated through the database query `$DATABASE_QUERY`.

 ## Listening